Assisting the Board with remuneration.

 Committee role and responsibilities

-- Make recommendations to the Board regarding the Group's remuneration policy in respect of the Board Chairman, Executive Directors (EDs), members of the Aviva Leadership Team and members of senior management.
+- Make recommendations to the Board regarding the Group's remuneration policy in respect of the Board Chairman, Executive Directors (EDs), members of the Group Executive Committee and members of senior management.

 - Work with the Risk Committee to ensure that risk and risk appetite are properly considered in setting the remuneration policy.